gardener/terraformer/README.md

 $ make release
 ```

-This will bundle all Terraform provider plugins, create a new Docker image with the tag you specified in the `Makefile`, push it to our image registry, and clean up afterwards.
+This will bundle all Terraform provider plugins, create a new Docker image with the tag you specified in the `Makefile`, push it to the specified image registry, and clean up afterwards.

-## Example manifests

-Please find example Kubernetes manifests within the [`/example`](example) directory.